 - The lienholder charges a varying fee on your account for the service.

-- In 6-8 weeks, the Department of Licensing sends you your physical title.
+- The Department of Licensing sends you your physical title.

 - The lienholder sends you your title after your loan is satisfied.

-- Take the title to a DOL office for a lien release within 5 days of receipt.
+- Take the title to a DOL office for a lien release.